oszuidwest/zwtv-owncast/README.md

 - **Caddy Data**: Stored in the Docker volume `owncast_caddy_data`.
 - **Service Setup**:
   - Owncast and Caddy run as Docker containers.
-  - **Caddy**: Acts as a secure reverse proxy with automatic SSL certificates managed by Let's Encrypt.
+  - Caddy: Acts as a secure reverse proxy with automatic SSL certificates managed by Let's Encrypt.
-  - **Owncast**: Handles RTMP streaming and broadcasting.
+  - Owncast: Handles RTMP streaming and broadcasting.

 This setup separates application logic (Docker containers) from persistent data (Docker volumes), ensuring easier upgrades and maintenance.